 What happens in the woods stays in the woods, if you bury it deep enough.

 This past weekend I attended a bachelor party for a dear friend of mine.
 It was a small group, largely absent of the the kind of debauchery typically associated with such things.
-Alcohol binges and strip club crawls were replaced with replaced with copious amounts of walking with heavy packs and being perpetually on the lookout for black bears, reading some of the grislier passages from Bear Attacks: Their Causes and Avoidance to calm us (There was also a beautiful herd of elk — easily a dozen or more — but that doesn't really fit the tone of what I'm trying to setup here!).
+Alcohol binges and strip club crawls were replaced with replaced with copious amounts of walking with heavy packs and being perpetually on the lookout for black bears, reading some of the grislier passages from Bear Attacks: Their Causes and Avoidance and brushing up on basic bear safety tips to calm us (There was also a beautiful herd of elk — easily a dozen or more — but that doesn't really fit the tone of what I'm trying to setup here!).

 I thought all these shenanigans would be limited to jokes and the excellent black bear hats the groom's brother had bought for us, hats that incidentally resulted in the same conversation over and over with hikers we'd pass: